zfoltz/PeerSurveyExtension/readme.md

 5. The extension icon Extension Icon should now appear in your Chrome toolbar.

-6. Navigate to the webpage where surveys are available, and click the extension icon to see the total number of surveys displayed.
+6. Navigate to the webpage where surveys are available, and it will automatically sort the surveys.

 ## How It Works
 The extension works by:

-1. Accessing a specific webpage where surveys are available.

-2. Intercepting the API request made by the webpage to retrieve survey data.

-3. Counting the number of surveys in the API response payload.

-4. Displaying the total survey count in a popup when the extension icon is clicked.
+1. Waiting until you navigate to peersurvey.gatech.edu.

+2. Grabing the cookies from the peersurvey website.

+3. Making an API request to get a list of the open surveys.

+4. Making an API request to get the survey question data for each open survey.

+6. Scoring the difficulty or time to complete of each survey

+7. Sorting the main page "dashboard" from easiest to hardest and showing the calculated difficulty.

-Please note that the exact structure of the API response may vary depending on the webpage.
-The extension is designed to work with a specific API endpoint (e.g., http://peersurvey.cc.gatech.edu/api/v1/dashboard), so it will not work on other websites without modifications.
+Please note that the extension is designed to work with a specific API endpoint (e.g., http://peersurvey.cc.gatech.edu/api/v1/dashboard), so it will not work on other websites without modifications.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.